-9 Women-Run Podcasts You Should Be Listening To
+The 10 Best Podcasts out There for Women, by Women

 Scroll To See More Images

-There are pretty amazing women hosting their own podcasts right now, offering inspiration and advice on love, sex, career, friendship, and everything else that matters to the modern female.
+These amazing women offer inspiration and advice on love, sex, career, friendship and everything else that matters to the modern female.
 Grab your phone and a pair of earbuds, and fire up one of these series.

 Magic Lessons with Elizabeth Gilbert

-The woman who launched a thousand soul-searching journeys with her memoir Eat, Pray, Love is back, only this time she wants to stoke your imagination.
-As an extension of her latest book, Big Magic: Creative Living Beyond Fear, Gilbert further explores the topic of creativity through her debut podcast, offering her own insights alongside those of her guests (most recently, fellow author Brené Brown).
-If you want to end the year on a high note and start 2016 with loads of motivation—or simply get yourself out of a rut—Magic Lessons will get you excited about your own potential.
+As an extension of her book Big Magic: Creative Living Beyond Fear, Gilbert further explores the topic of creativity through her debut podcast, offering her own insights alongside those of her guests (including fellow author Brené Brown).
+If you’re looking for motivation—or simply want to get yourself out of a rut—Magic Lessons will get you excited about your own potential.

 Girl On Guy with Aisha Tyler

 We’ve been obsessed with Aisha Tyler for well over a decade (remember her as Joey’s and then Ross’ girlfriend on Friends?), and that feeling only intensified after listening to Girl On Guy.
-The comedian, author, and producer talks to men she loves about everything from family to physical injuries.
+The comedian, author and producer talks to men she loves about everything from family to physical injuries.
 LL Cool J, Criminal Minds’ Joe Mantegna, Empire’s Andre Royo, and Magic Mike’s Adam Rodriguez are all in the archives.
 Prepare to laugh your ass off.

-Dear Sugar Radio
+Dear Sugars Radio

 She may have become a household name after her memoir Wild was adopted for the big screen, but Cheryl Strayed was doling out her particular brand of hard-earned wisdom well before Reese Witherspoon decided to serve as its mouthpiece.
 Both she and co-host Steve Almond wrote a beloved advice column for The Rumpus called “Dear Sugar,” and this podcast is its audible second life.
-From a spouse’s troubling pot habit to emotional infidelity, no listener-generated question is too difficult or risque for this pair to answer—always in an unexpected, thought-provoking way.
+From a spouse’s troubling pot habit to emotional infidelity, no listener-generated question is too difficult or risqué for this pair to answer—always in an unexpected, thought-provoking way.

 The Great Girlfriends Show

 Entrepreneurs Sybil Amuti and Brandice Daniel started this conversational series to provide women with the information they need to establish a successful business of their own, but it delves well beyond the boardroom.
-Yes, there are discussions about networking, but also maintaining life-long friendships, surviving hardships, and creating a life you can be passionate and excited about.
+Yes, there are discussions about networking, but also maintaining life-long friendships, surviving hardships and creating a life you can be passionate and excited about.

 Nerdette